wollfoo/claude-setup/MODES.md

 Three primary modes for optimal performance:

+> Note (scope clarification): This file defines feature modes (Task Management / Introspection / Token Efficiency) for operational behavior.
+It is not the environment/profile gating modes.
+For environment/profile modes (standard/research/full) and Odyssey gating, see `PROFILE-MODES.md`.

 1. **Task Management**: Structured workflow execution and progress tracking
 2. **Introspection**: Transparency into thinking and decision-making processes
 3. **Token Efficiency**: Optimized communication and resource management